aburgasser/kastredux/README.md

 ## INSTALLATION NOTES

-`kastredux` can currently be installed as git clone:
+`kastredux` can be installed from pip:

+	pip install ucdmcmc

+or from git:

 	git clone https://github.com/aburgasser/kastredux.git
 	cd ucdmcmc